Skip to main content

 RECIPE: Sweet or Savory Brussels Sprouts

 Let's face it...Brussels sprouts are often unjustly rejected by kids and adults alike at the dinner table.
 We're not sure when it became acceptable for all of humankind to hate on the poor little buggers, but we are here to try to change your mind with not one, but TWO (yep, we love 'em that much) recipes, so you can give these little cabbage nuggets another chance.
-Gardeners can easily grow these awesome-looking stalks in the EarthBox® gardening system, too!
+Gardeners can easily grow these awesome-looking stalks in the EarthBox® container gardening system, too!

 Whether you like your veggies a little bit sweet or more savory, these recipes are sure to please even the pickiest of eaters.